mesoshq/mesosctl/README.md

 mesosctl $ cluster provision --verbose
 ```

 This may take a while, because `mesosctl` will trigger the installation of all required software on the configured cluster hosts.
-Once the provisioning of the cluster is finished, you'll have a 3 node cluster, where each node is running the Mesos Master, the Mesos Agent and a Marathon instance.
+If you used one of the Vagrant sample clusters (see above), once the provisioning of the cluster is finished, you'll have a 3 node cluster, where each node is running the Mesos Master, the Mesos Agent and a Marathon instance.
 The respective IP addresses can also be found in the Vagrant project's docs.

-You also check the cluster status via mesosctl` like this:
+You can check the cluster status via `mesosctl` like this:

 ```bash
 mesosctl $ cluster status